solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/02-App-Architecture.md

     1. SOWs, invoices, and related documents are ingested via the Woodgrove Bank Contract Management Portal, a REACT Single Page Application (SPA) accessed through a web browser.
 Internal users and external vendors can submit documents via the portal.

-    2. The SPA web app sends uploaded documents directly with the backend API's `/documents` endpoint.
+    2. The web app sends uploaded documents directly with the backend API's `/documents` endpoint.

-    3. The API, hosted as an [Azure Container App](https://learn.microsoft.com/azure/container-apps/overview) (ACA), saves the uploaded documents into a container in Azure Blob storage.
+    3. The API, hosted as an [Azure Container App](https://learn.microsoft.com/azure/container-apps/overview) (ACA), saves the uploaded documents in Azure Blob storage.

           1. Storing the original documents in blob storage allows raw data to be persisted.

-          2. Should processing errors be detected or system requirements change, documents can be easily reprocessed.
+          2. If processing errors are detected, or system requirements change, documents can be easily reprocessed.

-    4. When new documents are added into blob storage, the Data Ingestion Process on the API is invoked.
+    4. When new documents are added into blob storage:

           1. The data ingestion process handles data extraction and processing by sending uploaded documents to the Azure AI Document Intelligence service.